Rizwan-Ali-Khan/Portfolio/README.md

 [Brief Introduction]

 Seeking SOC Analyst Level 1 role.
-Dive into my cybersecurity journey—skilled in incident response, threat detection, and proactive defense.
+Dive into my cybersecurity journey skilled in incident response, threat detection, and proactive defense.
 Ready to fortify your team's digital defenses with passion and precision.

 ## Objective
 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.